bashar95/sdlFun/README.md

 License
 ======
-sdlFun is used under GPLv2.
+sdlFun is licensed under GPLv2.
 Please see the LICENSE file.